altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 The cloud was so thick that the stars weren’t visible.<br/>
 As if dark drapes had been pulled over the night sky.<br/>
 The weather was on their side.<br/>
-However, when Regis looked out at the sea—
+However, when Regis looked out at the sea—<br/>
 He felt a chill down his spine.<br/>
 "That light is…?!"<br/>
 Up until yesterday, there was just the Hispania fleet there, with just enough light to stop them from colliding with each other.<br/>
 There were six vessels in total.<br/>
 However, it was different tonight.<br/>
 The ocean was filled with lots of light, too many to count.<br/>
 The enemy navy couldn’t have increased by ten folds.
-Then what was that?
+Then what was that?<br/>
 Regis stood up.<br/>
 At this moment, he could hear footsteps.<br/>
 It was the soft clinking of light armour, someone was approaching in the dark.
 The lantern in the tent shone on the blonde hair of the visitor.<br/>
 "Sir Regis!"<br/>
 "Ah… Eric."<br/>
 Regis only knew who it was after hearing his voice.
 It was too dark after all.
 He could only see Eric’s face clearly as he got nearer.<br/>
-Eric pointed at the sea urgently:
+Eric pointed at the sea urgently:<br/>
 "There are lots of scouting vessels in the ocean!
 They had lit their torches and became wary of the situation around them!"<br/>
 "What?!"<br/>
 Regis’ heart skipped a bit.<br/>
-—They saw through my plan?!
+—They saw through my plan?!<br/>
 He felt his hands shaking.<br/>
-The plan was finally ready after sacrificing so much… He looked carefully at Fort Bassetti.
+The plan was finally ready after sacrificing so much…<br/>
+He looked carefully at Fort Bassetti.
 In the pitch darkness, he could only see the torches that had been lit on the fort.<br/>
 He couldn’t see anything else.<br/>
 "… And the road!?
 Did they illuminate the road too?!"<br/>
 "There are no abnormalities there.
 No reports had come in, so I’m not sure of the situation over there."<br/>
-— Should he abort the mission?
+— Should he abort the mission?<br/>
 Regis gulped.<br/>
 He looked towards Eric.<br/>
 Eric was resting his rifle on the ground and kneeling on one knee.
 He was looking up and waiting for Regis to speak.<br/>